Branching Overview

 In some cases, especially when using multiple EPAC Environments, it may be desirable to deploy the Policy changes in a ring-based model, deploying to one environment before deploying to all remaining environments.
 This can help limit risk and impact should an update cause unintended issues.
 While there are many ways to implement a ring-based deployment, the Release Flow branching strategy as described below, can be an effective model with EPAC.
 For the following, lets assume Contoso has three (3) EPAC environments, EPAC-Dev, nonprod, and prod.
 They wish to deploy all policy changes as soon as they are ready into the nonprod environment, while waiting to deploy to prod and batching deployments into larger "releases" once they are sure there are no impacts.

-• Deploy Policy Plans to the nonprod Environment (e.g. nonprod)
+- Deploy Policy Plans to the nonprod Environment (e.g.

-• Wait to verify that the Policies in the EPAC nonprod environment are working as expected, and/or wait for additional policies/development cycles to finish.
+nonprodenvironment are working as expected, and/or wait for additional policies/development cycles to finish. - Create a

-• The exemption should be committed to main through the standard development process.
-This is critical as it provides the standard development plans to run, ensures a code review, and guarantees the change is in main so it does not re-occur in future deployments
+mainthrough the standard development process.
+This is critical as it provides the standard development plans to run, ensures a code review, and guarantees the change is inmainso it does not re-occur in future deployments - Once merged to

 Release Flow Variations